-4.3.3 River and Stream Water Quality Surveillance

-South Carolina Regulation 61-69, Classified Waters, classifies SRS streams and the Savannah River as "freshwaters."
-Freshwaters, as defined in Regulation 61-68, Water Classifications and Standards, (SCDHEC 2014) support the following:

-- Primary and secondary contact recreation and as a drinking water source after conventional treatment in accordance with SCDHEC requirements - Fishing and the survival and propagation of a balanced indigenous aquatic community of fauna and flora - Industrial and agricultural uses

-SRS surveys river and stream water quality to identify: 1) any degradation that could be attributable to the water discharges Site NPDES permits regulate, and 2) materials coming from inadvertent releases at sources other than routine release points.

-SRS sampled 10 onsite streams and 5 Savannah River locations for various physical and chemical properties, including temperature, hardness, dissolved oxygen, pH, herbicides, metals, nitrate, nitrite, pesticides, phosphorus, polychlorinated biphenyls (PCBs), total organic carbon, and TSS.
+4.3.3 River and Stream Water Quality Surveillance South Carolina Regulation 61-69, Classified Waters, classifies SRS streams and the Savannah River as "freshwaters."
+Freshwaters, as defined in Regulation 61-68, Water Classifications and Standards, (SCDHEC 2014) support the following: - Primary and secondary contact recreation and as a drinking water source after conventional treatment in accordance with SCDHEC requirements - Fishing and the survival and propagation of a balanced indigenous aquatic community of fauna and flora - Industrial and agricultural uses SRS surveys river and stream water quality to identify: 1) any degradation that could be attributable to the water discharges site NPDES permits regulate, and 2) materials coming from inadvertent releases at sources other than routine release points.
+SRS sampled 10 onsite streams and 5 Savannah River locations for various physical and chemical properties, including temperature, hardness, dissolved oxygen, pH, metals, nitrate, nitrite, phosphorus, total organic carbon, and TSS.
+In calendar year 2022, herbicides, pesticides, and polychlorinated biphenyls (PCBs) were removed from the water quality program because historical data typically indicated nondetectable levels; this change also aligned with the SCDHEC Environmental Surveillance and Oversight Program changes.
 Figure 4-4 shows the sampling locations.
 The river and stream sampling locations are upstream from, adjacent to, and downstream from the Site.
 SRS compares results to background levels of chemicals from natural sources and from contaminants produced by municipal sewage plants, medical facilities, and other upstream industrial facilities to assess the environmental impacts of Site operations on the surrounding area.
-SRS samples the water quality locations monthly and semiannually by the conventional grab-collection technique.
-SCDHEC also collects samples at several onsite stream locations as a quality-control check of the SRS program.
-SRS collects quality control samples throughout the year, as documented in Section 8.5, Environmental Monitoring Program QC Activities.
+SRS samples the water quality locations monthly by the conventional grab-collection